specsolutions/specsync-plugins/excel-test-source-plugin/README.md

 ```

 If the Excel contains new Test Case rows (where the ID cell is empty), SpecSync will create a new Test Case and
 set the ID cell value with the ID of the created Test Case.
+When the `WriteIdWithPrefix` plugin parameter is set to `true`, SpecSync will write back the ID to excel with prefix (e.g. `tc:1234`) otherwise (default) only the number will be written.

 The plugins that override local test source require a SpecSync Enterprise license to run.
 Please [contact us](https://specsolutions.gitbook.io/specsync/contact/specsync-support) to get an evaluation license that you can use to try out this plugin.